 Places to visit in Diu

-On the other hand, if you’re looking for a place where you can find the oh-so-very-typical (whatever you think that may be) India, Diu isn’t it.
+On the other hand, if you’re looking for a place where you can find the oh-so-very-typical (whatever you think that might be) India, Diu isn’t it.
 It’s a destination to enjoy the beach, the sea, the food, the beer, the company of friends, the chill-out and do a little sightseeing in between.
 A weekend might seem too short to include it all, so it’s best if you plan for at least the highlights.

 I’m all for preserving History, even if it doesn’t always bring you the best of memories.
 All cultures have a background and a story to tell, so the respect and conservation of their heritage should be top of mind for everyone.
 The care is the very first thing I see, and in Diu, the fort (and the nearby churches) were in bad condition.